bibigone/k4a.net/README.md

   * Except dependencies on native libraries (DLLs) from [Azure Kinect Sensor SDK](https://docs.microsoft.com/en-us/azure/Kinect-dk/sensor-sdk-download) and [Azure Kinect Body Tracking SDK](https://docs.microsoft.com/en-us/azure/Kinect-dk/body-sdk-download)
   * These native libraries are included to repo (see `externals` directory)
   * For details see below
-* Plenty of poweful samples
+* Plenty of powerful samples
   * More samples will be available soon (stay tuned)
 * Unit-tested
   * To be done ASAP
 * Well documented
   * To be done ASAP
-* Potentially multiplatform (Windows, Linux)
+* Potentially multi-platform (Windows, Linux)
-  * But currently only tested under Windows
+  * But currently tested only under Windows
-  * Plus there's no Linux-version of [Azure Kinect Body Tracking SDK](https://docs.microsoft.com/en-us/azure/Kinect-dk/body-sdk-download)
+  * Plus there's no Linux-version of [Azure Kinect Body Tracking SDK](https://docs.microsoft.com/en-us/azure/Kinect-dk/body-sdk-download) yet
-  * Plus most of samples are written using WPF
+  * And most of samples are written using WPF

 ## Dependencies